Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 - Release the first version of the CI environment used for testing and publishing Bicep modules.
 - Work out the details of and start delivering on a phased migration process.

-Members of the CARML have already volunteered to become module owners (see the module index of [Bicep resource modules](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/)), and will be working with the AVM core team to migrate the existing CARML modules to AVM.
-This will be done in a phased approach, with the first phase including those CARML modules that other modules depend on, e.g., Public IP, NIC, Private Endpoint, etc.
+Members of the CARML key contributors have already volunteered to become module owners (see the module index of [Bicep resource modules](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/)), and will be working with the AVM core team to migrate the existing CARML modules to AVM.

+This will be done in a phased approach, as follows:

+- The first phase including those CARML modules that other modules depend on, e.g., Public IP, NIC and Private Endpoint.
-These will be followed by those modules that already have module owners associated, which will be migrated in a prioritized order based customer demand, using telemetry.
+- A second phase including those modules that already have module owners associated, which will be migrated in a prioritized order based on customer demand, using telemetry.
+- A third phase including the remaining of the CARML modules, not yet having a module owner associated.

+Modules that won't have a module owner associated with them after they have been migrated to AVM will be marked as "[orphaned](/Azure-Verified-Modules/specs/shared/module-lifecycle/#orphaned-avm-modules)" and will be available for any Microsoft FTEs to pick up and become the module owner.

 The AVM core team plans to have migrated the majority of the CARML modules to AVM by the end of 2023.
-Modules that won't have a module owner associated with them after they have been migrated to AVM will be marked as "[orphaned](/Azure-Verified-Modules/specs/shared/module-lifecycle/#orphaned-avm-modules)" and will be available for any Microsoft FTEs to pick up and become the module owner.

 ---
 ## What does AVM mean by "WAF Aligned"?